Instructional Design Portfolio

 4.89/5

-Positive attitude toward assisting all students in understanding material
+Positive attitude toward assisting all students in understanding course material

 PI Ed Course Eval · Spring 2025 · 12 respondents